 Anyway, vegan cheesecake is crazy-good (the cashew version anyway; I still haven’t tried one that’s done with tofu).
 I am definitely a convert.
 I can’t believe how creamy and luscious the filling is, and the hints of lemon juice and vanilla keep it from being too rich.
 Ugh, it’s really hard to write about this without going to get another slice!
 I made this without oil or refined sugar, which I’m happy about.
 My next project will be one that’s a little more balanced in terms of fat-carbohydrates-protein.
 For now, this is an awesome treat =]

-- ½ c. pitted dried dates, soaked overnight in the fridge, or in hot water for 2 hours
+- 1/2 cup pitted dates soaked overnight in the fridge, or in hot water for 2 hours

 - generous pinch sea salt

 - Combine all ingredients in a blender or food processor until fine crumbs are formed.
 Divide in half and press into two 5-inch tart pans (or don't divide it, and just make one standard-sized tart), reaching up an inch or so around the sides.

 - Place in the freezer while you make the filling.

 - Combine all ingredients in a blender or food processor until mixture is completely smooth, stopping to scrape down the sides as needed (in my regular food processor, I had to blend for almost 5 minutes to get it smooth).